 I used to be a full coverage foundation girl through and through.
 I hated seeing any sign of my freckles and God forbid you could tell I had any redness from scarring on my cheeks.
-Back in the day MAC Studio Fix Fluid was my go-to.
-Not because it suited my skin type or looked particularly nice on my complexion, but because it was all the rage when I first discovered YouTube tutorials.
-And it hid all the parts of my skin that I didn’t like.
+Back in the day, MAC Studio Fix Fluid was my go-to.
+Not because it suited my skin type or looked particularly nice on my complexion but because it was all the rage when I first discovered YouTube tutorials – and it hid all the parts of my skin that I didn’t like.

-Now having learnt a lot more about my skin type (normal/oily) and a whole lot more about makeup application, I can embrace the aspects of my skin that I had previously felt were absolutely necessary to cover.
+Having learnt a lot more about my skin type (normal/oily) and a whole lot more about makeup application, I can embrace the aspects of my skin that I had previously felt were absolutely necessary to cover.
 Although I am not at the stage of being entirely comfortable with my skin, I really enjoy being able to see my freckles through my foundation.

 NARS base products have been a staple in my makeup collection for years.
 I know that whatever finish I want to achieve, I can rely on the brand to provide long-lasting makeup greatness.

 Two of my recent favourites have been the NARS Velvet Matte Skin Tint and the NARS Soft Matte Complete Concealer.
 Both products are matte without being drying, whilst at the same time giving your complexion a subtle radiance.